Skip to Content

 What Is C++?

-C++ is an object-oriented programming language that was created by Bjarne Stroustrup in the mid-80s.
+C++ is an object-oriented systems programming language that was created by Bjarne Stroustrup in the mid-80s.
 C++ vastly improved the C programming language and was a revolutionary solution at its release.
 Like Rust, C++ is a powerful system programming tool.
 Most Microsoft operating systems, such as Windows 95, 98, and XP, were developed using C++.

 C++’s fast performance, reusable code modules, and determined code structure have made it a popular choice in various development projects.
-In addition, since C++ is a multi-purpose programming language, it can be used to build anything from operating systems to stunning 3D visuals and video games.
+In addition, since C++ is a multi-purpose compiled language, it can be used to build anything from operating systems to stunning 3D visuals and video games.

 • Coding speed